yueliukth/CSAW-M/README.md

 ### Training
 In order to train a model, please refer to `scripts/train.sh` where we have prepared commands and arguments to train a model.
+In order to encourage reproducibility, we also provide the cross-validation splits that we used in the project (please refer to the dataset webiste to access them). `scripts/cross_val.sh` provides example commands to run cross-validation.

 ### Evaluation
 In order to evaluate a trained model, please refer to `scripts/eval.sh` with example commands and arguments to evaluate a model.